akb/repository-list/README.md

 the correct version of NodeJS.
 Subsequently, the `nvm use` command will switch to the appropriate version of NodeJS.

-### Global npm packages

-Install global npm dependencies (commands) by entering the following into the command line:

-    npm install -g http-server less browserify watchify

-### Local dependencies
+### Dependencies

-Once all global dependencies have been installed then the dependencies for local development and runtime may be installed by executing `npm install` in the `repository-list` root directory.
+Dependencies for local development and runtime may be installed by executing `npm install` in the `repository-list` root directory.

 Development Scripts
 -------------------

-The `repository-list/bin` directory contains scripts useful for developing Repository List.
+The `bin` directory contains scripts useful for developing Repository List.
 These scripts are written in bash and NodeJS and provide an automated build system and development server.

 ### Development Server